 - ½ cup Extra virgin olive oil

 - ¼ cup Freshly squezed lemon juice

 For the meatballs

 - In a large bowl, combine all the ingredients incorporating thoroughly using your clean hands (avoid over mixing).
-Scoop a tablespoon or 2 and roll in your wet palm into nice round meatballs.
+Scoop a tablespoon or two and roll with your wet palm into nice round meatballs.

-- Using a large stockpot, heat 2 tablespoons of olive oil in medium-high heat and brown the sides of the meatballs (do not let it cook all the way through).
+- Using a large soup pot, add 2 tablespoons of olive oil and heat on medium-high heat.
+Add the meatballs and sear to brown all the sides (do not let it cook all the way through).
 Transfer the browned meatballs to a plate and set them aside.

 Make the soup

-- Using the same stockpot, wipe off the remaining fat in the pot, leaving just a thin film of fat.
+- Using the same pot, wipe off the remaining fat leaving just a thin film of fat.
 In low heat, sweat the onions, carrots and celery with a lid on for 5 minutes.
 Add the meatballs, potatoes chicken stock and bay leaf.
 Bring the soup to boil on high heat.
-Lower the heat to medium-low and let it simmer for at least 20 minutes with the lid slightly ajar.
+Lower the heat to medium-low and let it simmer for at least 30 minutes with the lid slightly ajar.
 Stir the spinach until just welted.
 Add seasoning according to your taste.

 For the green sauce (There are 3 ways)

 - Knife and chopping board - Finely chop all the herbs; transfer all the ingredients to a large bowl and whip to combine thoroughly.